2captcha/selenium-recaptcha-solver-using-grid/README.md

 # reCAPTCHA Solver Using 2Captcha and Selenium

-This project automates solving Google [reCAPTCHA] v2 with image challenges (3x3 and 4x4) using the 2Captcha service and Selenium WebDriver.
-The script programmatically interacts with reCAPTCHA, retrieves data for solving, sends it to 2Captcha for processing, and then submits the solution.
+This project automates [bypass Google reCAPTCHA] v2 with image challenges (3x3 and 4x4) using the 2Captcha service ([captcha solver]) and Selenium WebDriver.
+The script programmatically interacts with reCAPTCHA, retrieves data for solving, sends it to [reCAPTCHA solver] for processing, and then submits the solution.

 ![bypass_recaptcha_v2_selenium_final2.gif](media%2Fbypass_recaptcha_v2_selenium_final2.gif)

+2Captcha service allows you to bypass any CAPTCHA using Selenium.
+You can find more details on [Selenium captcha solver] page.

 If you are using JavaScript, we also have a similar example for JavaScript Puppeteer, the example is in the [reCAPTCHA Solver using 2Captcha and Puppeteer] repository.